My Secondlife experiences living in a digital society.

-This week we met to discuss the organisation of a exhibition within sl, I was asked to upload and place the Artworks around the exhibition space at Cape Able gallery, I was delighted to accept so I could put my building practice to good use, I asked whatyamacallit to pass on copies of all of the Art works to my email address so I could upload them to secondlife, and asked for additional funds to upload the images Burnsy, whatya and Freddy have me 350L$ and I had most of the Lindens from acuppatea.
-Burnsy, whatya and I then headed for the shops to grab some new gowns for the event, I also offered to teach them how to add and remove items, we went to a fancy shop called kastle Couture and then on to Newbie World, grabbed more free bits and tried on some clothes in their changing rooms, at one point I completely lost whatya, I got a message sayin” help I’m naked and I don’t know where I am!”
-I teleported her back swiftly but couldn’t resist the giggles, whatya actually found a really beautiful avatar and managed to find the hair from her original avi and was sorted, unfortunately burnsy had troubles when it came to keeping the original avatar and applying a dress so we had to leave it for another time.
+I asked Whatyamacallit to pass on copies of all of the Art works to my email address so I could upload them to Secondlife.
+I then asked for additional funds to upload the images Burnsy, Whatya and Freddy have me 350L$ and I had most of the Lindens from Acuppatea.
+Burnsy, Whatya and I then headed for the shops to grab some new gowns for the event.
+I also offered to teach them how to add and remove items, we went to a fancy shop called kastle Couture and then on to Newbie World where we grabbed more free bits and tried on some clothes in their changing rooms.
+At one point I completely lost whatya!
+I recived a message saying “help I’m naked and I don’t know where I am!”
+I teleported her back swiftly but couldn’t resist the giggles.
+Whatya actually found a really beautiful avatar and managed to find the hair from her original AVI then she was ready.
+Unfortunately Burnsy had troubles when it came to keeping the original avatar and applying a dress so we had to leave it for another time.

-I met with burnsy, Freddy and whatya in cape able to be added to the group meet Treasure, Eme and see the space, Eme was going to help me by creating name plates for the paintings and I was to provide a list of all participants for Eme by email, I was show the exhibition space and began to rez a few frames and stretch my creative digital legs tring different scales and figuring out the layout potential for the space
+I met with burnsy, Freddy and whatya in cape able to be added to the group meet Treasure, Eme and see the space.
+Eme was going to help me by creating name plates for the paintings and I was to provide a list of all participants for Eme by email.
+I had to curate the show in the exhibition space and began to “rez” a few frames, trying different scales and figuring out the layout potential for the space.

-We met in D.I.T, Secondlife to discuss “Of Other Spaces: Utopias and Heterotopias” by Philosopher Michel Foucault…in the text, he discusses the differences between Utopias, dystopias and Heterotopias… Utopias; being places that do not exist in reality that mirror a perfect society, or different societies contrary to reality itself.
-Heterotopias are real places in the world, that we may visit freely within our societies, to engage in an experience or a reality, in which you experience yourself being placed into an alternate environment, even in the concept of a mirror, in that moment, when you gaze upon yourself in a mirror you perceive yourself in an alternate space to your reality.
-This concept could also be applied to an experience, in which you immerse yourself in, other than that of physically living life… Places you may have an experience for example… churches, libraries or graveyards etc…When applying this concept to Art, the immersion within a exhibitions, is a view into the Artist’s vision, it can be a experience that stays with you in memory, it can please, shock, inform and teach on numerous levels, make a person change their perception of life, even if, it’s only for the time they experience it.
-Secondlife or role play games are heterotopic and now many of us own, devices in mirror form to access numerous heterotopias, utopias or if we want dystopias, as we immerse ourselves into the online societies, with our online personas.
+We met in D.I.T Secondlife to discuss “Of Other Spaces: Utopias and Heterotopias” by Philosopher Michel Foucault.
+In the text he discusses the differences between Utopias, Dystopias and Heterotopias.
+Utopias being places that do not exist in reality that mirror a perfect society, or different societies contrary to reality itself.
+Heterotopias are real places in the world that we may visit freely within our societies to engage in an experience or a reality, in the experience you are being placed into an alternate environment to that of your own.
+Explained in the concept of a mirror, in that moment, when you gaze upon yourself in a mirror you perceive yourself in an alternate space to your reality.
+This concept could also be applied to an experience, in which you immerse yourself in, other than that of physically living life… Places you may have an experience for example churches, libraries or graveyards etc…When applying this concept to Art, the immersion within a exhibitions is a view into the Artist’s vision.
+It can be a experience that stays with you in memory.
+It can please, shock, inform and teach on numerous levels even make a person change their perception of life, if only for the time they experience it in the Gallery.
+Secondlife or role play games are Heterotopic, many of us own devices in mirror form to access numerous Heterotopias, Utopias or if we want Dystopias.
+We can immerse ourselves into the online societies, with our online personas.

-We discussed some of the topics raised in Richard Nobles lecture, ” The Politics of Utopia.” in which he addresses the effects on political based Art; because of its motives, often ones of autonomic intentions, often can become instrumentalised, leading in arrests of the Artist, focusing on the intentions delivered through the piece and inherently devaluing it as a work of Art.
+We discussed some of the topics raised in Richard Nobles lecture, ” The Politics of Utopia.” in which he addresses the effects on political based Art; because of its motives, often ones of autonomic intentions, often can become instrumentalised leading in arrests of the Artist.
+Focusing on the intentions delivered through the piece and inherently devaluing it as a work of Art.